Can Elizabeth Warren Use Transparency to Beat Donald Trump?

 But it wasn’t the only move she’s made to be more open.

-After six years of waving off questions from Capitol Hill reporters from routine “hallway interviews,” Warren has recently opened up tot he D.C. press corps for more spontaneous question-and-answer sessions.
+After six years of waving off questions from Capitol Hill reporters from routine “hallway interviews,” Warren has recently opened up to the D.C. press corps for more spontaneous question-and-answer sessions.

 “In a world where Donald Trump is trying to take the legs out from underneath any press effort to hold him accountable,” she said, “then I think that means it’s even more important that the rest of us who serve in government on both sides of the aisle open up.”